Install Windows Server 2012 Essentials in migration mode

 Installs and configures the Windows Server 2012 Essentials server software on the Destination Server.

 Joins the Destination Server to the existing domain.
-The Source Server and the Destination Server can both be members of the domain until the migration process is finished.
+The Source Server and the Destination Server can both be members of the same domain until the migration process is finished.
 After the migration is finished, you must remove the Source Server from the network within 21 days.

 An error message is added to the event log each day during the 21-day grace period until you remove the Source Server from your network.
 The text of the message reads, "The FSMO Role Check detected a condition in your environment that is out of compliance with the licensing policy.
 The Management Server must hold the primary domain controller and domain naming master Active Directory roles.
 Please move the Active Directory roles to the Management Server now.
 This server will be automatically shut down if the issue is not corrected in 21 days from the time this condition was first detected."
 After the 21-day grace period, the Source Server will shut down.